-Participants acquire a non-forfeitable right to be paid a service award after earning credit for 5 years of service or upon attaining the Program's entitlement age while an active volunteer.
-The Program's entitlement age is age 65.
-An active volunteer firefighter earns a year of service award program service credit for each calendar year after the establishment of the Program in which he or she accumulates 50 points.
-Points are granted for the performance of certain firefighter activities in accordance with a system established by the sponsor on the basis of a statutory list of activities and point values.
-A participant may also receive service award program service credit for 5 years of active volunteer firefighting service rendered prior to the establishment of the Program as an active volunteer firefighter member of the Alert Engine, Hook and Ladder and Hose Co. #1, Inc. of Great Neck.
+An eligible Program Participant is defined to be an active volunteer firefighter who is at least 17 years of age and has earned one year of Service Award Program Service Credit.
+An active volunteer firefighter earns a year of Service Credit for each calendar year after the establishment of the Program in which he or she accumulates 50 points.
+Points are granted for the performance of certain firefighter activities in accordance with a system established by the Sponsor on the basis of a statutory list of activities and point values.
+A Participant may also receive Service Credit for five years of active volunteer firefighting service rendered prior to the establishment of the Program.